sathishkumar339/stack_operations_with_datatypes/README.md

 # stack_operations_with_datatypes
-stack operations with basic datatypes
+stack push and pop operations dynamically with basic datatypes